 Over more than a decade, The Gordon Parks Foundation has collaborated with over 10 leading educational institutions across the country to confer scholarships and prizes totaling more than 100 students pursuing disciplines—including photography, the visual arts, film, journalism, art history, and African and African American studies—that represent the breadth and integrity of Gordon Parks’ work.
 Current partners include Columbia Graduate School of Journalism, NYU Tisch School of the Arts, Fashion Institute of Technology, Ghetto Film School, Harvard University, National YoungArts Foundation, Pratt Institute, and Purchase College.

-Columbia Graduate School of Journalism, specifically their Ira A. Lipman Center for Journalism and Civil and Human Rights, began a partnership with the Gordon Parks Foundation in 2018.
+The Graduate School of Journalism at Columbia University, specifically their Ira A. Lipman Center for Journalism and Civil and Human Rights, began a partnership with the Gordon Parks Foundation in 2018.
 The center provides leadership for the journalism community through its mission to inform and shape the ways race, diversity, and civil and human rights are researched and reported in the United States and globally.

-A joint effort began in 2014 from Macy’s and The Gordon Parks Foundation to provide scholarships to two outstanding Fashion Institute of Technology students.
-In 2016, the number of students receiving the scholarship was increased to three annually.
+A joint effort began in 2014 from Macy’s and The Gordon Parks Foundation to provide scholarships to outstanding Fashion Institute of Technology students.
 The funds apply to students pursuing a degree in Photography, Film, or Media studies, to cover school-related expenses and creative endeavors.
 At FIT, students are exposed to the latest techniques, learn about camera formats, lighting, and photo styling, and become proficient in both digital and analog technologies in a hands-on studio environment.
 FIT attracts students from all over the country.

 Harlem School of the Arts is one of New York City’s pioneering arts institutions committed to leveling the playing field by empowering young people from across the multi-cultural and socio-economic spectrum.
-The Gordon Parks Foundation began a scholarship program with HSA in 2013, awarding two outstanding college preparatory students each year; in 2016, the program expanded to award three students with scholarships.
+From 2013–2018, The Gordon Parks Foundation awarded outstanding college preparatory students with scholarships each year.

 YoungArts is the core program of the National Foundation for Advancement in the Arts (NFAA).
 In 2012, the Gordon Parks Foundation selected the YoungArts program as one of the first partner organizations for the scholarship fund.
 YoungArts supports the next generation of artists from 15-18 years old in the visual, literary, design and performing arts, by assisting them at critical junctures in their educational and professional development.

 In 2009, Ghetto Film School led a partnership with the New York City Department of Education to open The Cinema School (TCS) in the Bronx, the nation’s first and only film high school.
-Since 2011, a partnership between HBO and The Gordon Parks Foundation provides scholarships to young filmmakers to honor the creative spirit of Gordon Parks in film and photography and to recognize aspiring filmmakers and acknowledge great photographers.
-This award recognizes new talent that is coming out of the Ghetto Film School, where the mission is to educate, develop and celebrate the next generation of great American storytellers.
+Originally began as a partnership between HBO and The Gordon Parks Foundation in 2011, the scholarship program provided funding to young filmmakers to honor the creative spirit of Gordon Parks in film and photography and to recognize aspiring filmmakers and acknowledge great photographers.
+Now awarded by The Gordon Parks Foundation, this award recognizes new talent at the Ghetto Film School, where the mission is to educate, develop and celebrate the next generation of great American storytellers.

-The Nikon/Gordon Parks scholarship was established in 2009 to cover nearly half of the annual tuition for two New York State students at Purchase College / SUNY in the School of Art + Design.
+Originally established as The Nikon/Gordon Parks scholarship in 2009, today The Gordon Parks Foundation scholarship provides support for students at Purchase College / SUNY in the School of Art + Design.
 One of the preeminent undergraduate programs in the country, the School of the Arts prepares students to be working artists.
 The photography curriculum provides an in-depth program that is focused specifically on fine art photography through the study of traditional film/wet processes as well as newer digital and older non-silver processes.
 Despite this focus, many graduates work successfully in applied photography fields.
 With a third recipient added in 2016, the scholarship funds are used towards tuition and room and board.
 The selection is based on talent, GPA and financial need.